I’m not wild about the word, “should.”

 Embrace the fact that you are pretty incredible (and, uh, there ain’t no shame in that game.)

 Oops that started sounding a little ‘christianese’ didn’t it?
 Well don’t worry, you’re going to find very little of that sub-cultured mumbo jumbo around here.
-Don’t get me wrong, I proudly hold a Master of Divinity from Regent College in Vancouver, BC.
+Don’t get me wrong, I proudly hold a Master of Divinity.
 Have I mastered the divine?
 Not so much but I did learn a ton, got introduced into the idea of evangelical baggage, and preached my first sermon.

 So what does it all look like?